It only works if people use it.

 Identify a few outcomes your team will actually feel in daily work.
 Most people know what these are off the top of their heads because they're wrestling with them every day.

-Enforce “One place to work” → e.g., Reps live in CRM for tasks, notes, and follow-ups.
+"One place to work" — reps live in CRM for tasks, notes, and follow-ups.

-“No silent deals” → Every open deal has a next step + due date.
+"No silent deals" — every open deal has a next step and due date.

 > Most Say Yes.
 That's Almost Never True.

 If documentation exists, it's usually out of date.
 Model the standard flow first (Lead → Deal → Won; Case → Resolution).
-Make entry/exit criteria explicit and enforce them in CRM.
-Do this BEFORE configuring CRM.
+Make entry and exit criteria explicit and enforce them in the CRM.
+Do this before configuring anything.
 Add exceptions later.

-Define exit rules per stage (e.g., Proposal requires Amount, Close Date, Decision Maker, Next Step).
+Exit rules per stage — e.g., Proposal requires Amount, Close Date, Decision Maker, and Next Step.

-Standardize handoffs with auto-tasks and ownership rules at each exit.
+Standardize handoffs with auto-tasks and ownership rules at each stage exit.

-If rescuing a messy CRM, merge to one primary pipeline and delete/merge duplicate stages.
+If rescuing a messy CRM: merge to one primary pipeline and delete or merge duplicate stages.

 > Automate Work, Not Busywork.

-Wire the CRM to the tools your team already uses so emails, meetings, calls, quotes, and tickets land in CRM automatically—no copy/paste.
+Wire the CRM to the tools your team already uses so emails, meetings, calls, quotes, and tickets land in CRM automatically — no copy and paste.

-Email & Calendar sync (Microsoft 365/Google) → auto-log emails/meetings as Activities.
+Email & calendar sync (Microsoft 365 / Google) → auto-log emails and meetings as Activities.

-Telephony/PhoneBridge → auto-log calls + require a disposition; auto-create next step.
+Telephony / PhoneBridge → auto-log calls, require a disposition, auto-create the next step.

-Forms → create/update leads with source; assign owner; create a same-day first-touch task.
+Forms → create or update leads with source, assign owner, create a same-day first-touch task.

-Books/Accounting integration → pick one system of record for invoices; push status back to CRM.
+Books / Accounting → one system of record for invoices; push status back to CRM.

-Zoho Sign / e-sign → update Deal stage on signature; attach signed docs.
+Zoho Sign / e-sign → update deal stage on signature; attach signed documents.

 > Appoint a True Product Owner.

-Someone with time and a vested interest in success must run the backlog, guard scope, and have the publicly acknowledged authority to say “no.” Most businesses name a titular owner who quickly gets vetoed by someone with real authority.
+Someone with time and a vested interest in success must run the backlog, guard scope, and have publicly acknowledged authority to say no. Most businesses name a titular owner who quickly gets vetoed by someone with real authority.

-Name a Product Owner (allocated hours, decision rights, success metrics).
+Name a Product Owner with allocated hours, decision rights, and success metrics.

-For larger orgs, stand up an admin council meeting monthly to triage requests and review adoption.
+For larger orgs: stand up an admin council that meets monthly to triage requests and review adoption.

 Publish a change log and intake form with SLAs for requests.